vibhoragarwal/techvibhor/_posts/github_actions.md

 ## Manual Release to Production

-Once the deployment to staging is complete, we need to stop automatic production deployment as we need manual approval as per our requirements.
+Once the deployment to staging is complete, we need to **halt** automatic production deployment as we need manual approval as per our requirements.
 You can configure this set up on GitHub console for **production** environment to add one or more approvers.

 ![github_prod_approval.png](/assets/blog/github_actions/github_prod_approval.png)